clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation.md

 ### Choosing a job?

-Based on the observed trend, a compromise between growth or income is inevitable.
+Based on the observed trend, a compromise between growth and income is inevitable.
 Note that the data represents **'average'** salaries.
 Top people in all categories definitely earn much higher.

 ### Business targets